totoLab/server-docker/README.md

 Server is currently
 - a RPi4 2GB
 - an old x86_64 laptop

-with both machines running Ubuntu Server.
+<br>with both machines running Ubuntu Server.
 All images and containers are tested on ARM64 architecture, except for Immich, running on x86_64.

 # Prerequisites
 ```